thg205/thg205.github.io/_posts/2024-05-01-icelandic-housing-market.markdown

     Sorry, your browser doesn't support iframes.
 </iframe>

-Now again looking at Iceland as a whole, we see what regions are the most expensive, both in regards of purchase price of property and the $m^2$ price.
+Now again looking at Iceland as a whole, we see what regions are the most expensive, both in regards of purchase price of property and the square meter price.
 By hovering ower the graph with your cursor, your able to gain more informations per region!

 <iframe src="{{page.avg_price_choro}}" width="100%" height="400px" frameborder="0">
     Sorry, your browser doesn't support iframes.